JanssenProject/jans/docs/janssen-server/auth-server/endpoints/par.md

 ```

 Since PAR endpoint is a protected resource.
 The client has to authenticate itself to the endpoint.
 Authentication
-methods used are same as the once used for client authentication at [token endpoint](./token.md#client-authentication).
+methods used are same as the ones used for client authentication at [token endpoint](./token.md#client-authentication).

 More information about request and response of the PAR endpoint can be found in
 the OpenAPI specification of